‘Modern Family’s’ Sarah Hyland Shows Off Her Abs, Reveals She Weighed 75 Pounds Earlier This Year

 Sarah, who’s most famous for her role playing Haley Dunphy on the ABC hit sitcom Modern Family, has been very open about her longstanding health issues on social media after People first reported back in 2012 that the star underwent a kidney transplant six years ago.

-As Inquisitr previously noted, it was only earlier this week that the star clapped back at haters on social media who accused her of being too thin.
+As the Inquisitr previously noted, it was only earlier this week that the star clapped back at haters on social media who accused her of being too thin.

 Hyland revealed on Instagram that some trolls had been sending her direct messages urging her to eat more bread before joking that anyone worried about her should send bread to her boyfriend, former The Bachelorette reality star Wells Adams.